clbustos/statsample/README.md

 Include:
 - Descriptive statistics: frequencies, median, mean, standard error, skew, kurtosis (and many others).
-- Imports and exports datasets from and to Excel, CSV and plain text files.
 - Correlations: Pearson's r, Spearman's rank correlation (rho), point biserial, tau a, tau b and  gamma.
 Tetrachoric and Polychoric correlation provides by +statsample-bivariate-extension+ gem.
 - Intra-class correlation
 - Anova: generic and vector-based One-way ANOVA and Two-way ANOVA, with contrasts for One-way ANOVA.